oicr-gsi/pinery-reports/README.md

     * to save the file back to the host machine, use the `-v` option to link any host machine directory to the `/output` directory in the Docker container.
     * doing so will cause the file to have the same permissions as the user who ran the Docker container
-  * to use the host's network (to access an intranet-accessible Pinery, for instance), run the container with the option `--network host`.
+  * to use the host's network (to access an intranet-accessible Pinery or [Guanyin](https://github.com/oicr-gsi/guanyin), for instance), run the container with the option `--network host`.
+  * if the `GUANYIN_URL` option is provided, the report will register itself with Guanyin if no necessary, and will write a file (in the same directory as the report is written to) containing JSON that can be used to create a Guanyin report record.

 ```
 docker run -it --rm \